kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Value Is Not Accuracy

-High accuracy may not matter.
+High accuracy may not matter
-Small improvements may pay off.
+Small improvements may pay off
 Context defines success

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.